-If an organization wants to support its employees in a way that will allow them to live their own integrity, it's essential to create a culture of collaboration and inclusion where various perspectives are sought out and encouraged.
+If an organization wants to support its employees in a way that will allow them to live their own integrity, it’s essential to create a culture of collaboration and inclusion where various perspectives are sought out and encouraged.
 The result?
 Not only does it lead to more engagement and happier employees, but it also leads to more innovation and better ideas.
-It's a win-win.
+Talk about a win-win.

 For actionable ways to create a more inclusive culture, download our whitepaper on maximizing innovation here.

 This blog was originally published on December 12, 2017 on the Fierhttps://joomla.knowthismuch.com/2017/11/26/build-an-inclusive-culture/ce blog; last updated December 7, 2018.